 6 Tips to Help You Choose the Right Side Hustle

 Whether it’s to help make ends meet, save money for something special or pay down debt, it seems more people than ever are picking up a side hustle.
+In fact, nearly 4 in 10 Americans have one.
+And when you break it down to just millennials, the number jumps to nearly 6 in 10.
 But the key to making it work for you is selecting the right one.
 So how do you do that?
 These tips will help you choose the right side hustle:

 Choose Something You Enjoy Doing

 Because a side hustle is something you do in addition to your regular job, it has to be something you enjoy (or don’t mind doing, at the very least).
 If you’re cutting into your downtime by working extra hours, make sure it lines up with your interests and passions, as well as your financial goals.
 Some popular side hustles include online sales, home repair, landscaping and child care.